clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 So when I didn't find anything that suited me, I implemented my [own version of the circular convolution](https://github.com/clemkoa/ntm/blob/master/ntm/utils.py#L11).
 And it worked, the model converged on the copy task!

-But comparing my code to other public repos and reading back the original article, I found out that $$s_t$$ was actually a vector of length 3.
+Comparing my code to other public repos and reading back the original article, I found out that $$s_t$$ was actually a vector of length 3.
 Each element is the degree of shifting by -1, 0 and 1.
 It turns out that the circular convolution described [here](https://github.com/loudinthecloud/pytorch-ntm/blob/master/ntm/memory.py#L8) is valid.
 I went with this implementation because it allows $$s_t$$ to have a physical sense as well as fewer parameters.